Fanshawe College: London Downtown Campus

 Fanshawe's London Downtown Campus was established in 2018.
 It has three buildings, located at 431 Richmond Street (Access Studies), 130 Dundas Street (Schools of Information Technology and Tourism, Hospitality and Culinary Arts) and 137 Dundas Street (School of Digital and Performing Arts).

 London South Campus

 Fanshawe's newest campus, London South, is located at 1060 Wellington Rd.
 South.
 The newly renovated building opened in September 2019 and hosts five programs currently, Business Management, Business and Information Systems Architecture, Agri-Business Management, Health Care Administration Management and Retirement Residence Management.
 The campus was formerly a Westervelt College campus, which closed in 2017.
+The campus closed in September 2026 after a decline of international students in Canada.

 St. Thomas/Elgin Regional Campus

 The St. Thomas/Elgin Regional Campus, located in the southeast end of St. Thomas, Ontario, is home to approximately 350 full-time students and 2,000 part-time students.
 The Campus offers certificate and diploma programs, academic upgrading, apprenticeships, continuing education, corporate training, and career and employment services.